New Hampshire

 CareScout / Genworth Cost of CareDoes New Hampshire tax retirement income?

-Largely no. New Hampshire has no broad income tax or sales tax, and it repealed its interest and dividends tax effective for periods beginning after December 31, 2024.
-The main offset is that property taxes here are among the highest in the country.
+Mostly no. New Hampshire takes no broad income tax and no sales tax, and it repealed its interest and dividends tax for periods beginning after December 31, 2024.
+The main offset is property tax, which ranks among the highest in the country.

 New Hampshire Department of Revenue AdministrationSources